 I’ve had a bit of a sore throat and other mild cold/flu-like symptoms.
 Can I see other people or visit College?

 No!
 Stay home!
 NSW Health encourage you to be tested forCOVID 19.
-If you’re a residential student, you need to self isolate until your all your symptoms have passed, no matter how minor they seem.
-Lectures are now all online, so a skeleton staff only remains on site.
+If you’re a residential student, you need to self isolate until all your symptoms have passed, no matter how minor they seem.
+Lectures are online and a skeleton staff remains on site.

 We know it’s hard, that under our COVID-19 arrangements the only people who should be on either of our campuses (Croydon and Roberts-Dale) are ONLY those who need to be there for certain purposes.

 (Note, the Library is closed to the public.
 See more about the library in the study questions below.)

 The Australian government’s Health Direct website also advises people who have developed a fever or other respiratory symptoms to self-isolate.

 You should also self-isolate if you’ve had contact with someone who has tested positive for COVID-19, if you’ve returned from any overseas country, or you’re waiting for test results.
 According to Health Direct: “even if you have a negative result, you should complete the whole 14 days of self-isolation.”